 First, let’s deal with the name.
 From now on, you can forget about “oil paints”.
 The term you want is “artists oil colours”.
 “Oil paints” are solvent-borne, with fillers, liquid, and possibly other additives.
 They have a “flash point” (temperature at which they catch fire) of under 60C/140F, which is low.
 They usually come in tins and are liquid.
 And you’re right, airlines don’t want them.

 Artists’ oil colours, on the other hand, are made of pigment in vegetable oil.
-It’s true that that some pigments may be toxic if ingested in large quantities, and oily rags and paper should always be disposed of safely.
+It’s true that that some pigments may be toxic if ingested in large quantities, and any substance soaked in oil – paper, rags, canvas – should always be disposed of safely.
 Just as in the rest of life.
 But as far as the oil goes, Winsor & Newton uses linseed oil and/or safflower oil.
 Gamblin uses linseed oil.
 M. Graham uses walnut oil, Holbein linseed or poppy, Sennelier safflower, and so on.
 You may still be able to find oil colours with some turpentine in them, but you don’t need to buy them.

 But if you work in washes or glazing and pure oil colour is too thick, try Gamblin Gamsol, a mild artist thinner that is biodegradable, has a very slow evaporation rate, and has all aromatic compounds refined out of it.
 Or you can thin your paint with an alkyd medium such as Galkyd, Solvent-Free Gel, or Cold Wax Medium, all by Gamblin.
 Gamblin takes studio safety very seriously.
 (And no, this isn’t a paid advertisement.
 It’s just me helping out!)

-For cleaning, again, you don’t need solvents.
+As far as cleaning goes, you don’t need solvents.
 Plain cooking oil and paper towel will take a lot of the paint out.
 Then use Masters Brush Cleaner, Mona Lisa Pink Soap, or SavvySoap, and water.
 Or for bigger cleaning jobs, try Eco-House Extra Mild Citrus Thinner.
-It combines the solving action of natural orange peel oil in food quality with highly purified mineral oils.
+It combines the solvent action of natural orange peel oil in food quality with highly purified mineral oils.
 One of my long-time go-tos.

 As for the tradition, traditions are made to be added to, changed, ignored.
 I use oil colours on thinly loaded brushes and no thinners at all.
 I brush on the paint and then brush it on again.
 I never wait for drying between layers; I just keep going.
 Edges can be brushed away, wet colours added on top of each other, and if all else fails, the slower drying time of oil colours lets me wipe off any un-fixable disasters as many as several days later.